 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Back when Florida had fault-based laws regarding divorce, one spouse had to be found guilty or “at fault” by the court for causing the end of marriage, while the other spouse had to be found “innocent.”
+Back when Florida had fault-based laws regarding divorce, one spouse had to be found guilty or “at fault” by the court for causing the end of the marriage, while the other spouse had to be found “innocent.”
 The innocent party had to consent to the divorce before it was granted by the court.

 There were several standard statutory grounds for divorce in Florida, including but not limited to adultery (cheating), cruelty, and abandonment, all of which carried a rather vague definition.
-However, more often than not, finding another spouse guilty of one of the wrongdoings in marriage was not only costly and difficult, but also caused a great deal of tension and hostility between the divorcing couple, which was no good if they had to remain in contact after the divorce is finalized to raise their children.
+However, more often than not, finding another spouse guilty of one of the wrongdoings in marriage was not only costly and difficult but also caused a great deal of tension and hostility between the divorcing couple, which was no good if they had to remain in contact after the divorce is finalized to raise their children.

-The decision to turn Florida and other states into “no fault” divorce states was made to make divorces less hostile, complicated, and restrictive.
+The decision to turn Florida and other states into “no-fault” divorce states was made to make divorces less hostile, complicated, and restrictive.
 Today, the divorcing process is as neutral as never before, because if either party wants to get a divorce, he or she will no longer have to jump through legal hurdles and put all dirty secrets of their marriage in plain view just to get divorced.

 In order to get divorced in Florida in 2018, you no longer have to establish fault in your divorce.
-Instead, you and your spouse can end your marriage by simply citing “irretrievable breakdown” of the marriage as the grounds.
+Instead, you and your spouse can end your marriage by simply citing the “irretrievable breakdown” of the marriage as the grounds.

 Getting divorced in Florida is a big headache as it is, but imagine how frustrating and stress-inducing it used to be back when Florida had fault-based divorce laws.
-Fault or no fault, getting divorced is like navigating a minefield when you are not represented by a Fort Lauderdale divorce attorney.
-And our lawyers at the Law Office of Gustavo E. Frances, P.A., know this better than anyone else.
+Fault or no-fault, getting divorced is like navigating a minefield when you are not represented by a Fort Lauderdale divorce attorney.
+And our lawyers at The Law Office of Gustavo E. Frances, P.A., know this better than anyone else.
 Get a free consultation by calling our offices at 954-533-2756 or fill out this contact form to speak about your divorce.